Beam supports importing images from custom public and private registries.

 Passing Credentials from your Environment

-Alternatively, you can export your credentials in your shell and pass the environment variable names to base_image_creds
+Alternatively, you can export your credentials in your shell and pass the environment variable names to base_image_creds as a list:

 AWS ECR